Man Utd fans break into club's Carrington training ground to protest over Glazer ownership | Goal.com

 Why are they protesting?

-Manchester United fans have been annoyed with the ownership of the club since the Glazer family takeover in 2005, with there having been numerous protests since then.
-The basis of their anger is that they brought debt to the club and many fans believe the American family do not have the club's best interests at heart.
+The basis of their anger is around the debt that was brought in to the club and many fans believe the American owners do not have United's best interests at heart.

-The protests have gained momentum once again following the announcement of the Super League on Sunday, with fans having been left frustrated at a lack of communication.
-Chelsea fans were seen protesting outside Stamford Bridge on Tuesday night and with United not having a game until Sunday, away to Leeds, their fans decided on a different course of action.
+And the protests gained momentum once again following the announcement of the Super League on Sunday, with fans having been left frustrated at a lack of communication.

+Chelsea supporters were seen gathering outside Stamford Bridge on Tuesday night, with Liverpool fans having staged their own protests at Elland Road on Monday evening.

+With United not having a game until Sunday, away to Leeds United, fans decided on a different course of action by heading to Carrington.